 It is not like hard skills and doesn’t have specific evidence that other persons can understand it apparently.
-Skills like listening, decision making, etiquette, communication, and getting along with other people makes you a responsible person to address the difference between hard skills and soft skills.
+Skills like listening, decision making, etiquette, communication, and getting along with other people make you a responsible person to address the difference between hard skills and soft skills.

 Apart from some specific hard skills required for a specific job, employers of the present time continuously looking for candidates who have certain soft skills with evidence.

-It is common for most employers to prioritize the higher level of soft skills because these can’t be trained with ease to answer soft skills vs technical skills which is more important for getting jobs.
+It is common for most employers to prioritize the higher level of soft skills because these can’t be trained with ease to answer soft skills vs technical skills which are more important for getting jobs.

-You can’t teach a person to work ethics so easily.
+You can’t teach a person work ethics so easily.
 On the other hand, hard skills can be improved very easily with some training and coaching during the job.